mikaeljan/UdacityFifthProject/README.md

 4. (Optional, if you want to start from scratch, remove itemscatalog.db) Populate the database with categories by running db_populate.py

 5. Run application.py and navigate to localhost:8000 in your browser

+## To-Do
+1. Finish placement of the sign/in FB/Google buttons.
+2. Front-End styling needs more work.

+## Contact
+For any questions please feel free to contact me:<br />
+mikael.janek@gmail.com